westlake-repl/Recommendation-Systems-without-Explicit-ID-Features-A-Literature-Review/README.md

 - User Modeling in the Era of Large Language Models: Current Research and Future Directions,2023/12, [[paper]](https://www.semanticscholar.org/reader/74b0976a3a7b7013fd468a043a940dcf401e66f1)
 - USER MODELING AND USER PROFILING: A COMPREHENSIVE SURVEY,2024/02, [[paper]](https://arxiv.org/pdf/2402.09660.pdf)
 - Foundation Models for Recommender Systems: A Survey and New Perspectives, 2024/02, [[paper]](https://arxiv.org/pdf/2402.11143.pdf)
+- Multimodal Pretraining, Adaptation, and Generation for Recommendation: A Survey, 2024/05, [[paper]](https://arxiv.org/pdf/2404.00621.pdf)